View George Grill's Obituary on Columbian.com and share memories

 October 2, 1933 ˜ February 14, 2019

+He will be remembered for his sense of humor, his love of words and meanings, and his strong morals.

+George is survived by his wife, Ann Mahoney Grill; brother, Dennis Grill; three children, Cynthia Woodson Colven, Cathleen Woodson Muller and Brian Grill; and five grandchildren, Nathaniel and Lillian Coven, and Tate, Tavis and Tane Muller.

-Graveside services will be held on Sun., Feb.
-24, 2019 beginning at 3:30 p.m. at Park Hill Cemetery with full Military Honors.
-A reception will follow at the Hilton Spruce Room from 4:30 to 8:00p.m.
+Graveside services will be held Sunday, February 24, 2019 at 3:30 p.m. at Park Hill Cemetery followed by a Celebration of Life at the Hilton, Spruce Room, from 4:30 p.m. to 8:00 p.m. in downtown Vancouver.

 Please sign his guest book @ www.columbian.com/obits